mahmoud-atreesios/ConcurrencyConverter-BM-GradProject/README.md

 2. Launch the app and start converting currencies instantly.
 3. Explore the comparison feature to analyze different currencies' values.

+## Code Formatting

+We believe in maintaining clean and consistent code throughout our project.
+To achieve this, we use [SwiftFormat](https://github.com/nicklockwood/SwiftFormat), a tool that automatically formats Swift code according to a set of predefined rules.

+### How We Use SwiftFormat

+1. **Pre-commit Hook**: We've set up SwiftFormat as a pre-commit hook, ensuring that all code changes are automatically formatted before being committed to the repository.
+This helps us avoid formatting discrepancies and keeps the codebase tidy.

+2. **CI/CD Integration**: Our continuous integration and continuous deployment (CI/CD) pipeline includes a SwiftFormat step to ensure that the code remains formatted correctly in every build.

+### Installing SwiftFormat

+To use SwiftFormat in your own development environment, follow these steps:

+1. Install SwiftFormat by following the instructions in its [GitHub repository](https://github.com/nicklockwood/SwiftFormat).

+2. Optionally, you can integrate SwiftFormat into your version control system's pre-commit hook or your development workflow to ensure consistent formatting.

 ### Contact Us

 Have questions, feedback, or suggestions?
 Feel free to reach out to our team.
 We'd love to hear from you!